 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 The time has come to apply for a mortgage and shop for a new house.
 If this is your first time going through the process — or even if it’s been a while — the top question on your mind is probably, “How long will it take to get preapproved for a mortgage?” followed closely by “What do I need to do to apply for a mortgage?”

-Once you’ve submitted all of the documentation that your lender needs, it can take as little as one business day to be preapproved for a mortgage.
-But gathering the documents and information that the lender requires can take a few days, depending on your employment status, credit history, and how organized you are.
+Once you’ve submitted all the documentation that your lender needs, it can take as little as one business day to be preapproved for a mortgage.
+However, gathering the documents and information that the lender requires can take a few days, depending on your employment status, credit history, and how organized you are.